BluesRockets/EEG-emotion-recognition/readme.md

 segmented_x_89.npy: Segmented EEG data. segmented_y_89.npy: Corresponding labels for the segmented data.
 ### 5. Train the Model:
 Execute train.py to start training the CNN model.
-After training, the model parameters will be saved in the model_states folder.
+After training, the model parameters will be saved in the result folder as name of model.pt.
 ### 6. Evaluate the Model:
 Finally, run evaluation.py to test the model's prediction accuracy.